 Diversification essentially lowers the risk of your portfolio.
 There are three main practices that can help you ensure the best diversification:

 your portfolio among multiple investment vehicles such as cash, stocks, bonds, mutual funds, and perhaps even some real estate.
 Alternately you could invest only in mutual funds but of varied types.
 For example you could invest 30% in equity schemes, 40% in debt/income schemes and 30% in money market schemes.
 You could also invest in commodity funds or real estate funds although as and when permitted by SEBI.

-RCA is the process of buying fixed amounts into a security/stock/mutual fund at fixed points in time regardless of the prevailing price.
-This means you buy more units of the security at lower prices, and fewer units at higher prices.
-The cost per unit/share over time therefore averages out.
-This reduces the risk of investing a large amount in a single security/mutual fund at the wrong time.
+Rupee cost Averaging is the process where buying fixed amounts into a security/stock/mutual fund at fixed points in time regardless of the prevailing price.
+It means that when markets are down you buy more units and when higher you buy less units.
+Thus cost per unit averages over period of time.
+This reduces the risk of investing large amount on single day which might be a wrong time.

-For this reason, the concept of "asset allocation" was developed.
-Asset allocation is an investment portfolio technique that aims to balance risk and create diversification by dividing assets among major categories such as bonds, stocks, real estate, and cash.
-Each asset class has different levels of return and risk, so each will behave differently over time.
+Asset allocation is an investment concept that balances risk and creates diversification by developing portfolio by dividing assets among major categories such as bonds, stocks, real estate, and cash.
+Each asset class has different levels of return and risk, so each will act differently at different time.
 At the same time that one asset is increasing in value, another may be decreasing or not increasing as much.